makerdao/mips/MIP57/MIP57.md

 ## Motivation

-Most of the discourse around real-world assets in the Maker Protocol has revolved around structural, procedural and geopolitical implications rather than a risk analysis of the assets/asset originators.
-The scope of this committee is to separate these “high level” issues from the specific deal analysis and to provide blanket guidance that applies to all real-world assets in the protocol.
+Most of the discourse around Real-World Assets in the Maker Protocol has revolved around structural, procedural and geopolitical implications rather than a risk analysis of the assets/asset originators.
+The scope of this committee is to separate these “high level” issues from the specific deal analysis and to provide blanket guidance that applies to all Real-World Assets in the protocol.
 This committee will not have any explicit power in the governance process, contrary to most Core Units, but will be limited to making recommendations that may be “approved” by MKR holders via on-chain polls.

 ## Specification / Proposal Details